johnduro/seedbox42/README.md

 if it doesn’t work, there’s a good chance you forgot the update part

-By using the command mongo, you open a console, you can enter the following commands in order to check the version :
+By using the command **mongo**, you open a console, you can enter the following commands in order to check the version :

 	> version()